Andrew-code2020/ms3onlinecookbook/README.md

 ##### Acknowledgements

 - I received inspiration for this project from the Code Institute Tutorial videos and my mentor Mr. Adegbenga Adeye.
-- I would also like thank the following members of the Tutor Assistance Team Tim Nelson, Anna, Xavier, Igor, Miklos, Cormac, Kevin, Johann and Haley (apologies that I could not find all your surnames).
+- I would also like thank the following members of the Tutor Team Tim Nelson, Anna, Xavier, Igor, Miklos, Cormac, Kevin, Johann, Samantha and Haley (apologies that I could not find all your surnames).
 I spent many hours trying to work through problems I encountered with them.